AdaCore/gnatstudio/docs/tutorial/building.rst

 Fix the error by hand by inserting a space.

-Now you can fix the next error by moving the cursor to the line 30 (press the :kbd:`down` arrow twice), and by using :kbd:`Ctrl-Tab` (press first the :kbd:`Control` key, and then the :kbd:`Tab` key on your keyboard): this key combination asks the source editor to automatically re-indent the current line.
+Now you can fix the next error by moving the cursor to the line 30 (press the :kbd:`down` arrow twice), and by using :kbd:`Tab`: this key shortcut asks the source editor to automatically re-indent the current line.

-Note that on some window managers or desktop environments, :kbd:`Ctrl-Tab` is already defined.
-If this is the case, you can change this shortcut from the key shortcuts dialog (menu `Edit->Key shortcuts`, `Menus` section, `/Edit/Format Selection` item).
+Note that you can change this shortcut from the key shortcuts dialog (menu `Edit->Key shortcuts`, `Menus` section, `/Edit/Format Selection` item).

-You can then fix all the remaining errors by selecting the whole block (from line 28 to line 40) and pressing :kbd:`Ctrl-Tab`.
+You can then fix all the remaining errors by selecting the whole block (from line 28 to line 40) and pressing :kbd:`Tab`.
 To select a block, you can either click on the left mouse button and select the area while holding the button, or using the keyboard by pressing the :kbd:`Shift` key and moving the cursor using the :kbd:`Up` or :kbd:`Down` keys.